Nursing Home Negligence Lawyers in Chicago

 When you decided upon a nursing home for a member of your family, you likely never thought about the possibility of abuse.
 You decided to trust that the facility would treat your family member with care and compassion.
 However, that is not always the case.
 It is an unfortunate fact that nursing homes often engage in negligence or outright harm that results in emotional, physical, sexual, and even financial abuse of its residents.

 If you believe your loved one has suffered abuse in any of these ways, it is important that you bring it to the attention of the facility’s administrators.
-If you do get the satisfaction from them, we strongly advise that you seek assistance from an attorney at Angelini, Ori & Abate.
-Our attorneys put over six decades of shared legal experience on your side.
+If you do get the satisfaction from them, we strongly advise that you seek assistance from a lawyer at Angelini, Ori + Abate.
+Our lawyers put over seven decades of shared legal experience on your side.
 We work vigorously to hold wrongdoers accountable whose acts of omission or commission harm others.
 We can help you make a viable claim seeking compensation for your loved one’s injuries and losses.

 Suspect harm done to your loved one in a nursing home?
-Discuss your options with a Chicago nursing home negligence attorney in a free consultation.
-Contact Angelini, Ori & Abate at (312) 313-8881.
+Discuss your options with a Chicago nursing home negligence lawyer in a free consultation.
+Contact Angelini, Ori + Abate at (312) 313-8881.

 Nursing home abuse and negligence can occur in numerous ways by both staff and other residents.

 Signs and examples of such abuse can include but are not limited to:

 - Unexplained injuries.
 These can include bruises, lacerations, sprains, fractures, and more caused by falls or physical abuse from staff or other residents.

 - Emotional distress.
 The resident can become depressed, withdrawn, agitated, fearful, or uncommunicative, especially in the presence of the person that has abused them.